NotePlan/plugins/nmn.sweep/readme.md

 or
 `{{sweepTasks({limit:{ "unit": "day", "num": 7 },includeHeadings:true})}}`  // Sweep open tasks from the 7 days, and include the headings or indents that the tasks were under in the original note

+If you want to limit the sweepTask command in your templates you can use the `noteTypes` option to cherry pick which kind of types should be sweeped.
+If you only want calendar notes you can use:
+`{{sweepTasks({limit:{ "unit": "day", "num": 3 }, includeHeadings: false, noteTypes: ['calendar'] })}}`